lovewithtruth/lovewithtruth.github.io/gospel.md

     and with his wounds we are healed.
 All we like sheep have gone astray;
     we have turned—every one—to his own way;
-and the Lord has laid on him
+and the LORD has laid on him
     the iniquity of us all.

 John 19:31-37